gabo-hacStyle/gabo-hacStyle/README.md

 # I'm Gabriel Fajardo | @gabo-hacStyle 👋

 ## 🚀 About Me
-I'm a passionate developer from Brazil living in the beautiful country of Colombia, with vast experience in Frontend development using HTML, CSS, ReactJS, NextJS as SSR.
-Also, I've got along with backend and ⭐data⭐ world.
-I love tackling new challenges and learning new technologies.
+I'm a passionate person, mid-senior developer from Brazil living in the beautiful country of Colombia, with vast experience (+4 y) in Frontend development.
+From good sense of UX/UI all the waay to having experience in using the most updated tools in the area.
+Also, I've got along with backend and the⭐data⭐ world.
+I love tackling new challenges and learning new technologies! 💪

+## 👨‍💻  Experience

+1. **📊💱Proyecto Dragon | Kairos Research:**
+   My most-proud platform built.
+This is a completely functional platform built with NextJS14, TailwindCSS and Typescript for a company in the USA which impacts LATAM by bringing the newest crypto info totally attinable for spanish-speakers.
+Covering different applications in this plataform such as dashboard analytics, whatchlist of tokens and projects, as well as a lessons section, I have learnt the best techniques to cache info, having dynamic data constantly updating automatically, creating a complete on-boarding process for new-users, among other especialities.
+This web platform is fully responsive.
+[See more](https://www.dragon.kairosresearch.xyz/) | [See repo](https://github.com/KairosResearch/HazteAnalistaFrontEnd)
+2. **📰 Fatela | Fatela Online :**
+   In this case, less code, more UI/UX techinques.
+I collaborated with a academic organization based in USA with students in LATAM.
+My job, to make their sites more confortable for the end users and helped them accomplishing an easier behave of the viewers in the page, proposing improvements in the interfaces and user's flow.
+However, yes, I touched some code to make it look better 👩‍💻 [See fatela](https://fatela.org/maestria-liderazgo/) | [See fatela-online](https://www.fatelaonline.org/)

-## 👨‍💻 Projects
+## 👨‍💻 Personal projects

 Here you can see some of my favorite projects I have worked on!

-1. **📚Academic Platform:** This application is designed to manage courses, students, and users as an academic manager in an institution.
+1. **📚Academic Platform:**
+   This application is designed to manage courses, students, and users as an academic manager in an institution.
 It uses localStorage.
 Admin can create, edit, and delete endpoints.
 [See more](https://academic-platform.vercel.app/) | [See repo](https://github.com/gabo-hacStyle/academic-platform)
+3. **📰 Dashboard:**
-2. **📰 Dashboard:** A comprehensive dashboard for e-commerce.
+   A comprehensive dashboard for e-commerce.
 Its features can help you visualize data in a very practical way.
 Of course, is also responsive and supports light/dark themes.
 The application was built using React, ViteJS, and Tailwind CSS for styling.
 [See more](https://dashboard-app-psi-vert.vercel.app/) | [See repo](https://github.com/gabo-hacStyle/dashboard-app)
-3. **👨🏻‍⚖️ Login/Register & Dashboard API:** Backend built with django and django-rest-framework.
+5. **👨🏻‍⚖️ Login/Register & Dashboard API:**
+   Backend built with django and django-rest-framework.
 Authentication and registration services for users have already been implemented.
 In this API, the data is auto-generated in the backend --> according to the data it creates a whole graphic and is sent through the API as a base64-uri ready to be consumed by the frontend client in the dashboard!!
 [See repo](https://github.com/gabo-hacStyle/auth-backend.git)
+7. **📋To-do Machine:**
-4. **📋To-do Machine:** It serves as a simple to-do list manager that utilizes local storage for data persistence.
+   It serves as a simple to-do list manager that utilizes local storage for data persistence.
 Users can create new to-dos, mark them as completed, and delete unnecessary tasks.
 [See more](https://gabo-hacstyle.github.io/to-do-machine/) | [See repo](https://github.com/gabo-hacStyle/to-do-machine)

 ## 🛠️ Skills
 Skills developed over time...
+- 🌟NextJS 14🌟
-- 🌟NextJS🌟
+- Vercel
-- Django
+- SWR
 - TypeScript
-- Github Copilot
 - ReactJS
+- TailwindCSS
+- Django
 - ExpressJs
-- Node
+- NodeJS
 - JavaScript
 - HTML
 - CSS